TNO/vscode-tracy/README.md

    - To facilitate this transformation, an open source converter has been developed.
 This converter can be accessed [here](https://github.com/TNO/vscode-tracy-csv-converter), and it streamlines the process of converting non-JSON log files into the required JSON format.

 4. **Column Configuration:**
-   - The first column in the log file should correspond to the timestamp of each event.
-Furthermore, this first column should be explicitly named "Timestamp."
+   - If the input log file contains a column that indicates the timestamp of each event, then it should be explicitly named "Timestamp".
+Furthermore, for ease of use we suggest that such a column corresponds to the first column of each event.
    - Users are advised against including two specific column names, namely "Line" and "Structure," as these columns are utilized internally by Tracy.

 ### The minimap